Urgently carry out evacuation of Indian students from Ukraine: Rahul Gandhi to govt | Politics

 - India

-Congress leader Rahul Gandhi on Saturday highlighted the plight of Indian students stranded in Ukraine and appealed to the central government to carry out their evacuation urgently.
+Congress leader Rahul Gandhi on Saturday highlighted the plight of Indian students stranded in Ukraine and appealed to the Central government to evacuate them urgently.

 He shared a video of some Indian students from Karnataka who were stuck in a bunker in the country, which is under attack from the Russian forces.